User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 The risk score displayed in the dashboard is adjusted to include the external CMS-HCC diagnosis gaps received.
 These diagnosis gaps are actionable and providers can dismiss, reinstate a dismissed diagnosis, or choose a diagnosis during the encounter workflow.

-Patient diagnosis gaps received are reconciled against the gaps in the patient's chart from other sources (manual/past year claims).
+Patient diagnosis gaps received from payers are reconciled against the gaps in the patient's chart from other sources (manual/past year claims).
 This ensures duplicate codes only appear once.

 For more details on the reconciliation and display logic, see How diagnosis gaps are reconciled and displayed.

-If a potential or suspected diagnosis is not clinically relevant to the patient, the provider can dismiss the diagnosis to remove it from the Potential Diagnoses or Suspected Diagnoses section.
-Dismissed diagnosis gaps appear in the Dismissed Diagnoses section of the Patient Risk dashboard.
+If a clinically verified or inferred diagnosis is not clinically relevant to the patient, the provider can dismiss the diagnosis to remove it from the Open tab of the Diagnosis Gaps dashboard.
+Dismissed diagnosis gaps appear in the Dismissed tab of the dashboard.

-Providers are encouraged to use this feature to dismiss diagnoses that are no longer clinically relevant. athenahealth monitors the dismissal rates across the network and adjusts the diagnoses that surface in the Patient Risk dashboard based on how often providers dismiss diagnoses.
+Providers are encouraged to use this feature to dismiss diagnoses that are no longer clinically relevant. athenahealth monitors the dismissal rates across the network and adjusts the diagnoses that surface in the Diagnosis Gaps dashboard based on how often providers dismiss diagnoses.

 For step-by-step instructions, see To dismiss a diagnosis.

-If you dismiss a diagnosis from the Patient Risk dashboard in error, or the diagnosis is later found to be relevant for the patient, you can reinstate the diagnosis and return it to the list as an open gap.
+If you dismiss a diagnosis from the Diagnosis dashboard in error, or the diagnosis is later found to be relevant for the patient, you can reinstate the diagnosis and return it to the list as an open gap.
 For step-by-step directions, see To reinstate a dismissed diagnosis.

 For details on the retention period for dismissed gaps, see Retention period for dismissed diagnosis gaps.